Glory (2016 film): Reception

+Critical response

-The film holds a score of 84 out of 100 on Metacritic indicating "universal acclaim".
+Glory has an approval rating of 94% on review aggregator website Rotten Tomatoes, based on 33 reviews, and an average rating of 7.6/10.
+Metacritic assigned the film a weighted average score of 83 out of 100, based on 8 critics, indicating "universal acclaim".

 Accolades

+Best International Film won at Kolkata International Film Festival, 2016.

 At the 2016 Locarno International Film Festival, Glory received a special mention from the International Federation of Film Societies (FICC/IFFS) jury.

 At the Avvantura Film Festival in Zadar, Croatia, Glory won the Grand Prix (top prize) as well as the Best Actor award (Stefan Denolyubov).

 At the Golden Rose Bulgarian Feature Film Festival in September 2016, Glory won the Special Award of the City of Varna, the Best Screenwriter Award, the Best Cinematographer Award (to Krum Rodriguez for his work on both Glory and Godless), the Union of Bulgarian Filmmakers Award, and the Accredited Journalists' Award.

 The film won the top prize at the 2016 Hamptons International Film Festival, the HIFF Award for Best Narrative Feature Film, consisting of a film production-services package worth more than $125,000 along with a $3,000 cash prize.

 At the 2016 KineNova film festival in Skopje, Glory won the best film award.

 At Film Fest Gent in October 2016, Glory was in official competition and received a special mention from the jury, which said it admired the film "for its humor and its political and moral honesty".

 In the 15th edition of Tirana International Film Festival, Glory won the Best Feature Film.